Two-Multicast Channel with Confidential Messages: Strong Secrecy

 \begin{remark} The achievable region described in the proof of Theorem~\ref{thstr} was without time sharing, i.e., $Q=\emptyset$.
-The convexity of this region is unclear, therefore it might be improved via time sharing. \end{remark}
+One can incorporate this into the proof by generating i.i.d. copies of $Q$, and sharing it among all terminals and conditioning everything on it. \end{remark}

 \begin{appendices}